Facilitator-Cards/facilitator-cards/content/cardcarrier.md

 ## Getting Started Live Training

 Every month we run **🦈**  Card Sharks which is a live training with Meg, founder of Facilitator Cards, to help you get started with your deck.
-0 experience or time with your cards necessary (totally okay to unbox them for the first time with us!)
+No experience or time with your cards is necessary (totally okay to unbox them for the first time with us!)

-Totally free, included with your purchase of cards, sign up for Card Sharks [here](lu.ma/cardsharks)!
+Card Sharks sessions are always free for Card Carriers, sign up for the next session [here](https://lu.ma/cardsharks)!